 2. Contemplation\getting ready

-This stage of the transtheoretical model sees the first realization that certain behaviours may be problematic.
+This stage sees the first realization that certain behaviours may be problematic.
 People may not be able to fully move into making real changes.
 However, they might now be ready to look at their behaviour, and see the changes that they need to make.

-This stage of the transtheoretical model sees people who know the problems with their behaviour.
+This stage sees people who know the problems with their behaviour.
 While they are not yet at a stage where they can make changes, they are able to begin the process which will get things going.

 This is the point in the transtheoretical model where people actively begin to make the changes to their behaviour in the real world.
 Previously, they will only have been modelling these behaviours in the therapeutic bubble.